brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>
 <hr>

+**The Light Brigade** — Kameron Hurley

+Definite Catch-22 vibes throughout this book, with a hearty helping of Starship Troopers.
+If you like time-travel and space military, this is a solid read.

 **The Psychology of Time Travel** — Kate Mascarenhas

 Ah, time-travel and lesbians: two of my favorite things.
 This book was an interesting take on time-travel, and inevitable meeting of your future and past selves.
 I really enjoyed the small strange moments between characters.